Wanaiysha/Changing-nuclear-network-rate/Readme.md

 ```
 Important to note, make sure the reactions you are changing are set to be 'T' in the ppn_physics.input, else, the changes will take no effects.

-CHANGING NUCLEAR REACTION SOURCES / REFERENCES
+- CHANGING NUCLEAR REACTION SOURCES / REFERENCES

 Replacing nuclear table source can be done by setting the index_reaclib = '' in the ppn_physics.input.
 Currently '2' is the default.
-You can replace this by other table or simply add another case(4) in the reaclib.F90 .Be carefull with the arrays numbers with new table implementation and corresponds reaclib partition function files(winvn).
+You can replace this by other table or simply add another case(4) in the reaclib.F90 .Be carefull with the arrays numbers with the new table implementation and corresponds reaclib partition function files(winvn).
 Below are the available sources.
 ```
          case(0)
             reacfile = '../NPDATA/REACLIB/reaclib.nosmo'